Sienci-Labs/Resources/gsender/ytbs-gs-additional-features.md

 <h3>Gamepad Shortcuts</h3>

-<span style="font-weight: 400;">Many users really love this feature since using a controller is convenient (especially for when you're closer to your machine), inexpensive, and makes certain repetitive actions much easier.
-Common options are Xbox, PlayStation, and other third-party controllers available online.</span>
+Many users really love this feature since using a controller is convenient (especially for when you're closer to your machine), inexpensive, and makes certain repetitive actions much easier.
+Common options are Xbox, PlayStation, and other third-party controllers available online.

 To start, connect your joystick to your computer and create a new profile using the ‘Add New Joystick Profile’ button.
 You will be prompted with further instructions on gSender on how to set it up.
 This profile will allow for shortcut assignment in a very similar manner as keyboard shortcuts, while also remembering your particular joystick.
 This will enable you to set up multiple profiles if desired.